spurll/upload/readme.md

 * flask
 * flask-wtf
-* flask-sqlalchemy
-* sqlalchemy

 Configuration
 -------------

-You'll need to create a `config.py` file, which specifies details about the file to download and the number of times it can be accessed.
+You'll need to create a `config.py` file.
 A sample configuration file can be found at `sample_config.py`.

 Starting the Server
 -------------------